Strong Convergence to the Mean-Field Limit of A Finite Agent Equilibrium: Equilibrium in the finite population market

 \begin{remark} In economic terms, the monotone condition (ii) can be interpreted in a very natural way.
 It basically tells that the demand for the securities from the OTC clients of the agents decreases when the market price rises.
 Let us provide the simplest example of the functions $(l_i)_i$ that satisfy (ii); assume that $l_i$ has a separable form $l_i(t,x,c^0,c^i)=h(t,x)+h_i(t,c^0,c^i)$ and also that the common function $h$ is strictly monotone in $x$.
 Then, one can easily check that (ii) is satisfied.
-The third condition can be clearly satisfied when $(\part_x \ol{g}_i)_i$ have a similar structure. \end{remark}